charinev/opnc/README.md

 This protocol description does not yet cover extended use cases nor defines every OSI-layer.
 This protocol is to be seen as addition to available industry standards and best practices.
 The protocol is developed by the community and everyone is free and invited to contribute.

+## API Documentation
+An automatic routine was developed that will generate readable API documentation from the JSON files.
+This documentation is available in https://charinev.github.io/opnc/ and will be updated automatically if there are any changes in the code.

 ## Governance / EU PKI EcoSystem